google/trillian/README.md

 functionality.

 [Certificate Transparency (CT)](https://tools.ietf.org/html/rfc6962)
-is the most well-known and widely deployed transparency application, and a implementation of CT as a Trillian personality is available in the [certificate-transparency-go repo](https://github.com/google/certificate-transparency-go/blob/master/trillian).
+is the most well-known and widely deployed transparency application, and an implementation of CT as a Trillian personality is available in the
+[certificate-transparency-go repo](https://github.com/google/certificate-transparency-go/blob/master/trillian).

 Other examples of Trillian personalities are available in the